 Well, when you are young, your body mechanisms are working like a clock, but as you become older, your metabolism is slowing and your internal organs work not so efficiently.
 The food is processed slower, and, as result, the hamburger you have eaten today may not be processed by your stomach by tomorrow.
 But since you eat almost the same volume of food every day, you are slowly overwhelming your colon.

-As you age, the gastro-intestinal tract (GI) begins to slow, and the amount of acid that helps processing your food is decreases.
+As you age, the gastrointestinal tract (GI) begins to slow, and the amount of acid that helps process your food is decreases.
 The same is true for various enzymes.
 I have always suspected that when we take various pills and medications (including pain relievers), we negatively affect our GI.
 The result: some dangerous stuff begins to happen in your digestive tract (read the list above).

-The same effect on your GI track has the processed food, especially with added artificial or even sugar substitutes that are advertised as “natural”.
-When they are metabolized, normal bacteria in the GI tracts breaks them down into by-products that irritate the colon and trigger gas, diarrhea and bloating.
+The same effect on your GI tract has the processed food, especially with added artificial or even sugar substitutes that are advertised as “natural”.
+When they are metabolized, normal bacteria in the GI tracts break them down into by-products that irritate the colon and trigger gas, diarrhea, and bloating.

 I won’t describe the whole process of poisoning your body with toxins but you got the picture.

-The question is: how to help your body to get rid of waste effectively?
+The question is: how to help your body get rid of waste effectively?

-There are few ways doing it, and I have used it myself:
+There are a few ways of doing it, and I have used it myself: